“Wild West” Connection in Long Branch

 Visitors to Seven Presidents Oceanfront Park in Long Branch may notice a house standing alone near the north end of the grounds.
 But few, if any, know the history behind it.

-That “cottage,” as it was known when built, is more than 115 years old and is one of nine stately homes built in 1900 by Nate Salsbury, the principal owner and business manager for Buffalo Bill’s Wild West Show (in the past year alone the hit show staged 341 performances in 132 U.S. towns).
+That “cottage,” as it was known when built, is more than 115 years old and is one of nine stately homes built in 1900 by Nate Salsbury, the principal owner and business manager for Buffalo Bill’s Wild West Show (in one year alone the hit show staged 341 performances in 132 U.S. towns).

 Each house was given the name of an Indian tribe or chief — names like Cherokee, Shoshone, Iroquois, and Uncapapa.
 The name of the house still standing is Navahoe.
 The group of homes was known as “The Reservation.”
 And with profits from the wild west show at $40,000 a year, Salsbury claimed he was going to spend “every cent in Long Branch,” according to Entertaining a Nation.